 Protection of trade secrets and related confidential information is vital for technology companies dealing with short product lifespans.
 We have represented both companies and employees in disputes over the possession and misappropriation of trade secrets.
 These matters often develop rapidly and require a quick and aggressive response to minimize the harm of improper disclosure and/or use.
 Our attorneys have experience in all aspects of trade secrets litigation, including investigations, seeking and defending against temporary restraining orders and preliminary injunctions to prevent further misappropriation, and developing “clean room” and independent development defenses in response to claims of misappropriation of technical and business information.

-The Firm is representing RapidMiner, Inc. in a trade secrets and breach of contract matter filed by TIBCO against RapidMiner and several RapidMiner employees.
+The Firm represented RapidMiner, Inc. in a trade secrets and breach of contract matter filed by TIBCO against RapidMiner and several RapidMiner employees.
+The case settled after the Firm prevailed on appeal of a denial of RapidMiner’s and other defendants’ petition to compel arbitration.

 The Firm represented employees of Nimble Storage, Inc. in a trade secret and Computer Fraud and Abuse Act action filed by NetApp, Inc. The Firm’s clients prevailed on motions to dismiss that resulted in the dismissal of several defendants and several claims in state and federal court (41 F. Supp.
 3d 816 and 2015 U.S. Dist.
 LEXIS 11406).

-The Firm represents Realization in a misappropriation of trade secrets action that led to Realization obtaining a stipulated preliminary injunction.
+The Firm represented Realization in a misappropriation of trade secrets action that led to Realization obtaining a stipulated preliminary injunction.

 - The Firm represented a Fortune 50 company in a declaratory relief action by a former employee, and obtained a denial of the Plaintiff’s application for a preliminary injunction.
 The matter settled soon after the denial of the preliminary injunction.